 Below are two examples of how your MPAA could impact your AA or Tapered AA.

-That’s because the £11,000 you’re over the MPAA by will be taxed – so won’t count towards your AA.
+That’s because the £5,000 you’re over the MPAA by will be taxed (because you paid £15,000 into a defined contribution arrangement whilst being subject to the £10,000 MPAA) – so won’t count towards your AA.

 What you need to do if you’re over the MPAA